seanmcbroom/jellyfin-discord-webhooks/README.md

 To use these templates you will need to have the Jellyfin webhooks plugin installed.

-### How to enable a notification
-*Notifications have been deprecated, so this is only nessesary on older versions of Jellyfin*

-- Navigate to the system notifications in the Jellyfin dashboard
-- Enable the notifications for the webhooks you want to use, and set it to only send to one admin account (otherwise you may get double notifications)

 ### Create a new webhook

 In the plugins tab, click on the webhooks plugin and create a new Discord webhook.
 Select the notification type (look below), then copy the template into the template section.
 Don't forget to add your Server URL and other information.